ImperialCollegeLondon/FINESSE/docs/hardware_sets.md

 corresponding to device base types (see [Hardware]).
-The values are YAML objects with a `class_name` property and (optionally) a `params` property. `class_name` is a string corresponding to the Python class name, along with the last part of the module name (all plugins are in the `finesse.hardware.plugins` module, so this part is omitted). `params` is also a YAML object, containing key-value pairs for each of the device parameters (see [Hardware] again).
+The values are YAML objects with a `class_name` property and (optionally) a `params` property. `class_name` is a string corresponding to the Python class name, along with the last part of the module name (all plugins are in the `frog.hardware.plugins` module, so this part is omitted). `params` is also a YAML object, containing key-value pairs for each of the device parameters (see [Hardware] again).
 If any of the parameters are omitted, their default values will be used.